haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 </a>

 <a class="prompt prompt-question">
-Are all predicted interface residues from DISVIS forming contacts?
+Are all predicted interface residues from DisVis forming contacts?
 </a>

 <details style="background-color:#DAE4E7">